shobrook/syntaxis/README.md

   <br />
 </h1>

-`saplings` is a tool for analyzing the usage of imported modules in a Python program.
-It uses type inference to map out the constructs of a module as a dependency tree.
-If the input program used every object derived from a module, then this tree would represent its entire API.
+`saplings` is a static analysis tool for mapping out the usage of imported modules in a Python program.
+It tracks how module constructs are used in a program and represents those constructs as a dependency tree.
+If the input program used every object in a module, then this tree would represent its entire API.

 <img src="./demo.gif" />